mattermost/docs/source/administration/config-settings.rst

 **Local File System**: Files and images are stored in the specified local file directory.

 **Amazon S3**: Files and images are stored on Amazon S3 based on the provided access key, bucket and region fields.
-The ``"amazons3"`` driver is compatible with Minio (Beta) and Digital Ocean Spaces based on the provided access key, bucket, and region fields.
+The ``"amazons3"`` driver is compatible with MinIO (Beta) and Digital Ocean Spaces based on the provided access key, bucket, and region fields.

 Local Storage Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^